 Tom Ford's Private Blend line is full of tobacco fragrances, and people routinely confuse them at the counter.
 Tobacco Vanille is the sweet pipe-tobacco-and-tonka one — dessert-adjacent, the most-cloned bottle in the line, and the entry point for most people new to TF tobaccos.
 Tobacco Oud is the other animal entirely: smokier, drier, darker, with oud and leather doing the structural work that vanilla does in Tobacco Vanille.
 If you searched "Tom Ford tobacco dupes" and landed here looking for the sweet one, our Tobacco Vanille dupes article is the one you want.

-The two dupes the community keeps citing
+The two dupes worth buying

 Lattafa Raghba Wood — $25–$40 · Accuracy 7 · Longevity 7